Abduni/SP-app/README.md

   }
 }

-// All sound words in Team Read curriculum (61 levels) String[][] levelsArray = {
+String[][] levelsArray = {
   {"the", "and", "to", "of", "a", "in", "", "", ""},
   {"is", "that", "he", "you", "it", "for", "", "", ""},